 As with any problem, we’re assuming you’ve already tried rebooting and that you have the most up-to-date software and firmware for your phone.
 If you haven’t, do those things first.
 They solve all kinds of issues.

 Is it draining your battery because you have loads of accounts?

 If your device is connected to multiple Google Accounts, for example, because you have personal and work accounts or because you’re a spy or superhero with multiple identities, then Google Play Services is having to do all that for multiple accounts.

 Is a third party app misusing Google Play Services?

-If the battery drain is a recent development the problem might not be with Google Play Services but with one of the apps that uses it.
+If the battery drain is a recent development the problem might not be with Google Play Services but with one of the apps that use it.
 Try booting into Safe Mode; if your battery problem goes away that’s a pretty big hint that the Google Play Services battery problem is down to a third party app.

 Is Google encountering Sync errors?

-Sync errors are when Google tries to synchronise data but can’t, for example because it can’t connect to a particular server.
-Problems with your data can also cause sync errors, so for example if something’s gone wrong with your contacts, calendar or Gmail that can cause Google to keep trying (and failing) to synchronize your local data with Google’s servers.
+Sync errors are when Google tries to synchronize data but can’t, for example, because it can’t connect to a particular server.
+Problems with your data can also cause sync errors, so for example, if something’s gone wrong with your contacts, calendar or Gmail that can cause Google to keep trying (and failing) to synchronize your local data with Google’s servers.